 The competitive market leads to a quick turnover.
 Software engineers usually stay with a company for about 2 years (the number may be higher for more reputable companies offering better perks).

-But turnover is somewhat common and requires a multitude of hacks when it comes to hiring and onboarding, managing a software development team working on other projects, and handling the ever-changing scope of work.
+Handling a quick turnover requires a multitude of hacks when it comes to hiring and onboarding, managing a software development team working on other projects, and handling the ever-changing scope of work.

 But in cases where you have to facilitate onboarding new team members, the complexity of the engineering job combined with short retention cycles commands the need for additional documentation and onboarding.
-Plan your monthly or quarterly schedule and ensure that technical documentation, commit messages, your project management system — everything is kept clean and easy to follow from new team members.
+Plan your monthly or quarterly schedule and ensure that technical documentation, commit messages, your project management system — everything is kept clean and easy to follow from new team

 I’ve met project managers with a purely business background that did well at the job – but the majority of the non-technical managers may have a hard time understanding feedback or complaints from their team.

 Accepting client requests lightly that may be complex on the technical end may build up the pressure, too.
 Nagging team members without understanding the underlying layers will also cause some extra tension.

 Our head of PM is not an engineer herself.
 But she’s investing a good chunk of time on reverse-engineering business requirements, understanding the high-level caveats that the tech team meets, identifying ambiguous areas that would otherwise contribute to scope creep.